 The concept of an equity lens recognizes that, although the root causes of health inequities may be outside the mandate of environmental public health practice, external partnerships and collaboration with other sectors may be required.
 Based on the belief that the environment and culture can be nurtured to support people to make healthier choices, Northern Health works in partnership with local governments on a Healthy Communities Approach.
-Local committees are usually cochaired by the mayor and a senior Northern Health Leader, and include community members from various sectors, environmental health officers (EHOs), and other public health staff.
+Local committees are usually co-chaired by senior municipal leaders and health service administrators, and include community members from various sectors, environmental health officers (EHOs), and other public health staff.
 The local communities determine health priorities and the committee works to address upstream risk factors and collaboratively develop local action strategies to make real and sustained improvements in the health of residents.